Call Today! 888-234-8376

-Whatever the case may be, there are a few options available when it comes to cancelling your term life or whole life insurance.
+Whatever the case may be, there are a few options available when it comes to cancelling your life insurance policy.

 To start the process of surrendering your policy you need to contact the life insurance company directly.
-From here, you will decide your last payment and then it can get a little confusing due to potential tax consequences and the age of the policy.
+From here, you will decide your last payment.
+Then it can get a little confusing due to potential tax consequences and the age of the policy.

-However, whole life insurance is more extensive and it is harder to just ‘end’ so you may be offered some options by the company.
+Whole life insurance and other policies that have a cash value are more extensive and it is harder to just ‘end’.
+In this case, you may be offered some options by the company.

 Others keep the death benefit but choose to use the cash value to buy term life insurance, which will ultimately expire at the end of the set term.